hmertgunes/Flatmates-Bill/README.md

 I created this website while I was learning Flask.

-The website basically helps to split a bill between two flatmates.
+The website basically helps to split a bill in between two flatmates.